 + + +

 With her collaborator Rosa Weinberg, she designed the Stethosuit: a wearable bodice that synchronizes the body's soundscape with the cosmo's vibrations.
 Using NASA's recently released transmuted audio of Voyager 2's travels through our solar system, the garment harmonizes naturally occurring micro and macro rhythms across timescales.
-It debuted on the catwalk at re:publica in Berlin and since was installed at MIT as part of their Beyond the Cradle event.
+It debuted on the catwalk at re:publica in Berlin and was installed at MIT as part of their Beyond the Cradle event.

-She independently curated BODY POLITIC, a show at OPEN in Boston, MA, which deployed garments from eleven artists to resist entrenched social power structures: sculptures, dresses, lipstick and a spacesuit depict alternately hopeful and bleak visions of a tech-enabled, "inclusive" future.
+She independently curated BODY POLITIC, a show at OPEN in Boston, MA, which gathered and deployed garments from eleven artists to resist entrenched social power structures: sculptures, dresses, lipstick and a spacesuit depict alternately hopeful and bleak visions of a tech-enabled, "inclusive" future.
 As part of her earlier research in wearable technologies, with Dr. Beth Altringer, Laura co-designed a winter term module, “Wear But Why”, that took Harvard students to New York City to conduct field work with leading fashion designers and technologists to research what qualities make a wearable tech product desirable or undesirable.

 Previously, she was the Wheatland Curatorial Fellow in Harvard’s History of Science department with the Collection of Historical Scientific Instruments, where she researched and developed the permanent exhibit for 1944's Mark-1, the world's first programmable computer.
 She contributed to a range of shows including a retrospective on the Rorschach ink blots; chatbots and the history of artificial intelligence; and science pedagogy during the Cold War.
 She directed a collection of experimental and ethnographic short videos documenting life at hackerspaces and the scientific method, and has shown her work around the US, including Somerville Film Fest and Tribeca Hacks.